Bill Nye

 Aspiring to become the next Mr. Wizard, Nye successfully pitched the children's television program Bill Nye the Science Guy to Seattle's public television station, KCTS-TV.
 The show—which proudly proclaimed in its theme song that "science rules!"—ran from 1993 to 1998 in national TV syndication.
 Known for its "high-energy presentation and MTV-paced segments", the program became a hit among kids and adults, was critically acclaimed, and was nominated for 23 Emmy Awards, winning 19, including Outstanding Performer in Children's Programming for Nye himself.

 Nye continued to advocate for science, becoming the CEO of The Planetary Society.
 He has written two bestselling books on science: Undeniable: Evolution and the Science of Creation (2014) and Unstoppable: Harnessing Science to Change the World (2015).
 He has appeared frequently on other TV shows, including Dancing with the Stars, The Big Bang Theory, and Inside Amy Schumer.
 He starred in a documentary about his life and science advocacy, Bill Nye: Science Guy, which premiered at the South by Southwest Film Festival in March 2017; and, in October 2017, was named a NYT Critic's Pick.
 In 2017, the Netflix series Bill Nye Saves the World debuted, and ran for three seasons until 2018.
-His most recent series, The End is Nye, premiered August 25, 2022, on Peacock and Syfy.
+His most recent series, The End Is Nye, premiered August 25, 2022, on Peacock and Syfy.

-Early life and career
+Early life and education

 Nye was born November 27, 1955, in Washington, D.C., to Jacqueline Jenkins (1921–2000), who was a codebreaker during World War II, and Edwin Darby "Ned" Nye (1917–1997), who also served in World War II and worked as a contractor building an airstrip on Wake Island.
+He is related to William Foster Nye, founder of Nye Lubricants in New Bedford, Massachusetts.

 Ned was captured and spent four years in a Japanese prisoner-of-war camp; living without electricity or watches, he learned how to tell time using the shadow of a shovel handle, spurring his passion for sundials.
 Jenkins-Nye was among a small elite group of young women known as "Goucher Girls", alumnae of Goucher College in Towson, Maryland, whom the Navy enlisted to help crack codes used by Japan and Germany.
 "She wasn't Rosie the Riveter, she was Rosie the Top-Secret Code Breaker", Nye recalls.
 "People would ask her what she did during World War II and she'd say, 'I can't talk about it, ha ha ha!'"

-Nye attended Lafayette Elementary School and Alice Deal Junior High before attending Sidwell Friends for high school on a scholarship, graduating in 1973.
-He moved to Ithaca, New York to attend Cornell University and study at the Sibley School of Mechanical and Aerospace Engineering.
-His enthusiasm for science deepened after he took an astronomy class with Carl Sagan.
-He graduated with a BS in mechanical engineering in 1977.
+Nye attended Lafayette Elementary School and Alice Deal Middle School before attending Sidwell Friends School for high school on a scholarship, graduating in 1973.

+After graduating from Sidwell Friends, he attended Cornell University in Ithaca, New York, where he studied at the Sibley School of Mechanical and Aerospace Engineering.
+His enthusiasm for science deepened after he took an astronomy class with Carl Sagan at Cornell.

+In 1977, Nye graduated from Cornell University with a BS in mechanical engineering.